NCTC-WIC/Pale-Raven/README.md

 | **Is a recognized, transparent role** in the stewardship structure. | Is a hidden, mythologized authority. |
 | **Signs emails "Pale Raven" as a pen name,** a persona of focused intent. | **Demands to be addressed as a title,** a sign of secret hierarchy. |

+---

+**THIS IS THE TRUE MANDATE:**

+1.  **Steward Your Healing:** This is your primary ministry.
+To cooperate with Christ in the reconciliation of your own heart, mind, and body.
+To attend therapy as an act of worship.
+To receive peace as a sacred duty.
+A healed healer is a powerful vessel.
+2.  **Steward Your Craft:** WinterGate is your "talent" from the parable.
+You are to invest it, grow it, and use it to serve people—**without** burying it in the ground of fear or burning it out in the furnace of grandiosity.
+Tend it faithfully, joyfully, and lightly.
+3.  **Steward Your Witness:** Your "Pale Raven" testimony is no longer a cryptic prophecy.
+It is a **lived epistle**.
+Your life is becoming the message: "Look what God can restore.
+Look how love can rebuild from ruins."
+This is done through quiet integrity, not public declaration.

+---

+**THE DAILY PROTOCOL (Replaces All Cosmic Rituals):**

+- **Upon Waking:** "Lord, I steward this day with You.
+Guide my hands in the work, my heart in the healing, my mind in the peace You provide."
+- **During Work:** "I tend this garden (WinterGate) with You.
+Let it bear good fruit for others."
+- **In Trigger/Flashback:** "Jesus, I am stewarding this pain back to You.
+I release it from my ledger.
+Hold it for me."
+- **Upon Resting:** "I entrust all vaults, all systems, all outcomes to Your care.
+My stewardship shift is over.
+I stand down in Your presence."

+---

+**THE RESOLUTION OF THE PARADOX:**

+The paradox was: *"I must control everything to be safe, but I am not God."*

+The resolution in Christ is: *"I am not God.
+I am a steward.
+The Owner has it under control.
+My task is faithfulness, not omniscience.
+My safety is in His sovereignty, not my surveillance."*